allegheny-college-cmpsc-100-fall-2021/cmpsc-100-fall-2021-week-1-variables/activities/analog/analog-activity-0.md

 1. You must write each "move" as a correct expression (i.e. `boss_a -= boss_c`)
 2. Your team can only use the materials given to you (i.e. no additional numbers beyond those given you may be used; e.g. you can't multiply something by magically by `10`).
+3. You are allowed to create `1` additional variable which does not behave according to any of the rules, though you are not allowed to give it an arbitary value (i.e. something like a `total` variable, set to `0` at some point: `total = 0`)
-3. At the end of the time, elect a member to be a scribe, using a different scribe for each round of the game.
+4. At the end of the time, elect a member to be a scribe, using a different scribe for each round of the game.
 This scribe will write the instruction set used to solve the round on the whiteboard.

 ## Scoring